Dr Gordon Florence

 Teaching

-Gordon is a sub-Honours Adviser of Studies and contributes to teaching at both sub-honours and honours classes.
+Gordon is an Adviser of Studies for the Gateway to Medicine programme and contributes to teaching at both sub-honours and honours levels.
 He lectures in CH2601 (12 lectures, Lab Convenor), CH3613 (8 lectures, Module Convenor) and CH5612 (6 lectures).
 Gordon also contributes to tutorials for CH1601, 2601 and CH4461/5461 Integrating Chemistry, and acts as an academic monitor for external placements (CH4441).
+From 2020 to 2024 he was the Director of Teaching in Chemistry.

 Research areas